SimonsaysNL/Mando-intro/README.md

 A mix shader is used to blend scenes during transitions.
 At the end a svg logo is shown with light effects to mimic the new logo.

-The models have been replaced to keep size low.
+The models in the repository have been replaced to keep size low.
 These can be replaced with your own models.

 ### Built With